cedadev/cloudhands-ops/README.rst

 ..
 Titling
     ##++::==~~--''``

-Cloudhands is a `Platform as a Service` (PaaS) framework.
+Cloudhands is a 'Platform as a Service' (PaaS) framework.
 It gives you the software necessary to run a private computing cloud for your business or organisation.
 A key objective is support for multiple back-end providers.